christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=1\textwidth]{images/multi-raft-load-balancing.pdf}
-  \caption{Partitioning using time splits with a replication factor of 3, load balanced on 5 nodes.
+  \caption[Load-balanced partitioning using time splits]{Partitioning using time splits with a replication factor of 3, load balanced on 5 nodes.
 Metadata is replicated on every node (at least on every node in the bootstrap list) to ensure cross-cluster disaster resilience and fault tolerance and allows the partitions on the respective nodes to directly read the metadata on its own node.}
   \label{fig:multi-raft-load-balancing}
 \end{figure}

 ( TODO is this extra hard replication on metadata neccessary? -> may describe possible byzantine tolerance.
 But what if you scale with hundreds of nodes? -> discuss this in conclusion)

-\paragraph{Sharding (Write splits).}
+\paragraph{Sharding (Write Splits).}

 TODO also mention hash split keys to have write-scaling.
 This allows to scale with the number of writing clients.